-Camp FORCEEE returns to entertain kids during summer - Port Arthur News
+Camp FORCEEE returns to Port Arthur to entertain children during summer - Port Arthur News

-Camp FORCEEE returns to entertain kids during summer
+Camp FORCEEE returns to Port Arthur to entertain children during summer

 Port Arthur’s summer recreation program is off to a good start with the Fundamentals Of Recreation, Competition, Excitement, Education and Exercise.

-Camp FORCEEE is taking part from 7:30 a.m. to 5 p.m.
+Camp FORCEEE operates from 7:30 a.m. to 5 p.m.
 Monday through Friday at the Amos Evans Multi-propose building, 1308 Ninth Ave.

 The cost is $20 per week for children ages 7 to about 13.